ShiMeiWo/next/compiler.md

 ## Post-processors

-Similar to the preprocessor the compiler output can be modified via `registerPostprocessor`.
+Similar to the preprocessor the compiler output can be modified via `registerPostprocessor`

 ```js
 import { registerPostprocessor } from '@riotjs/compiler'